 Indoor Activities abound at Homestead National Monument of America.

-The Education Center has been recently renovated and has a new state-of-the-art multi-purpose room where visiting speakers and exhibits can be hosted.
-The Education Center also houses a display of 19th century and early 20th century farm implements.
+The Education Center hosts many visiting speakers, travelling exhibits, and special events throughout the year.
+The Education Center also houses a permanent display of 19th century and early 20th century farm implements.

 The Freeman School serves as a reminder of the role the schoolhouse played in the history of settlement on the prairie.